How to Create an Amazon Seller Account

 Now, you’ll have to upload images of your government identification documents.
 This allows Amazon to verify your identity.
 Once uploaded, hit ‘Submit.”
 Your next step is to reverify your business address.
 After you confirm that, the system will send you a postcard with a code.
 When you receive it, enter that code in your account, and your Amazon Seller Account will be up and running.

-Now that you know how to create an account on Amazon Seller, you can start setting up your shop, filling your inventory, and making income.
-Running an Amazon business can be a great way to earn supplemental income or passive income.
+Now that you know how to be a seller on Amazon, you can start setting up your shop, filling your inventory, and making income.
+Creating an Amazon seller account can be a great way to earn supplemental income or passive income.
 At Helium 10, we have tools and resources that can help you fully optimize your product listings to generate more sales and boost your profits.
 Get started with Helium 10 today.